Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi

 \para{Contribution} This paper provides a complete solution to this open problem by concretely constructing a Grothendieck topos and its proper class many (mutually non-equivalent) quotient topoi (\cref{MainTheorem}).

-In particular, \Cref{CorollaryCountableMonoid} showed that for a countably infinite generated free monoid $M_{\omega}$, the topos $\PSh(M_{\omega})$ has a proper class many quotient topoi.
+In particular, \cref{CorollaryCountableMonoid} shows that for a countably infinitely generated free monoid $M_{\omega}$, the topos $\PSh(M_{\omega})$ has proper class many quotient topoi.
 This result could be regarded as a continuation of the authors' previous result \cite{hora2024quotient} of classification of quotient topoi for the topos of discrete dynamical systems $\PSh(\N)\simeq\PSh(M_1)$.

-\para{Overview} We will construct proper class many mutually non-isomorphic connected geometric morphisms $\E \to \iOC$ from a well-designed Grothendieck topos $\E_{\L}$ to the topos of the classifying topos of the theory of inhabited objects $\iOC=\Func{\neFinSet}{\Set}$.
-Thanks to the universality of the classifying topos $\iOC$, the problem is reduced to the construction of inhabited objects of the topos $\E_{\L}$ (corresponding to connected geometric morphisms). \Cref{SectionLengthCombinatoricsAndClassifiers} is devoted to combinatorics of the classifying topoi $\iOC$ and its embedding $\iota\colon \iOC \hookrightarrow \OC$ into the classifying topos of the theory of objects $\OC=\Func{\FinSet}{\Set}$.
+\para{Overview} We will construct proper class many mutually non-isomorphic connected geometric morphisms $\E_{\L} \to \iOC$ from a well-designed Grothendieck topos $\E_{\L}$ to the topos of the classifying topos of the theory of inhabited objects $\iOC=\Func{\neFinSet}{\Set}$.
+Thanks to the universality of the classifying topos $\iOC$, the problem is reduced to the construction of inhabited objects of the topos $\E_{\L}$ (corresponding to connected geometric morphisms). \Cref{SectionLengthCombinatoricsAndClassifiers} is devoted to the combinatorics of the classifying topoi $\iOC$ and its embedding $\iota\colon \iOC \hookrightarrow \OC$ into the classifying topos of the theory of objects $\OC=\Func{\FinSet}{\Set}$.